The Differences Between Our 1:1 and 8:1 Red Reishi Mushroom Extract

 A Note About Our Certified Organic Mushroom Extracts

 That being said, there is some truth hidden in the propaganda.
 There are low quality suppliers for pretty much anything.
 However, it reinforces the point that we at Nootropics Depot have stressed from the very beginning; which is that all mushroom extract vendors have a responsibility to test their products when they are imported into the United States.
 More importantly, they must reject batches that contain dangerous levels of contaminants, or too low of active ingredients.
 Proper testing and quality control is a must, whether a product comes from China, India, the US, or Europe.
-Not only does Nammex test the mushroom extracts here in the US, but we at Nootropics Depot do as well.
+Nootropics Depot adheres to the most stringent of testing protocols.
+We even have a high tech lab where we do the majority of our testing, and employ new methods to improve how testing is performed in the supplement industry.
 We check and double check our products, and we are not afraid to reject a batch if something doesn't seem perfectly correct.
 You may even notice us go out of stock on certain things for a few weeks.
 This recently happened with our cordyceps.
 The cordycepin content did not meet our spec, so we rejected the batch till we could get one that met our standards.
 We would rather go out of stock than sell a product that does not meet our standards.
 This is what is needed in the supplement space, but is sadly lacking.
 GMP guidelines say you can do skip-lot testing, and only test some of the batches coming in.
 We say that's not good enough.
 Every batch gets tested, period.

 So, can products from China contain heavy metals or too low of active ingredients?
 Sure, just as they can from anywhere.
 However, when you use a company that cares about quality, and are going above and beyond GMP testing practices, you don't have to worry.
 Testing and quality control are what protects you as consumers.
 Taking that into consideration, the argument some of our competitors have made only solidifies our position; and it certainly doesn't make myceliated rice a good alternative.
 You can always rest assured that mushrooms you buy from Nootropics Depot will be safe and have the appropriate level of active ingredients.

-Our partnership with Nammex Organic Mushrooms gives us complete oversight on the mushroom products we offer.
-Nammex has a pristine, unpolluted mountain location (found more than 20 years ago) which gives them the ability to grow safe and highly efficacious mushroom extracts at an affordable cost.
+Working closely together with our mushroom suppliers, and even directly interacting with some of the farmers, we can follow along with the production process from spores to finished product.
 The Red Reishi mushroom, also known as Ganoderma lucidum, is grown on wood substrate logs which is necessary for the formation of the highly beneficial triterpenoids present in our Red Reishi extracts.
 Any Red Reishi product that is not grown on a wood-based substrate will not contain appreciable levels of triterpenoids.
 After harvesting the Red Reishi fruiting bodies, they go through a rigorous quality control process and are then further processed at a nearby facility.

 How our 1:1 and 8:1 Red Reishi Extracts are Made